SudeepRed/Color-Switch/README.md

 ### Team members- Sudeep Reddy, Bhaskar Gupta

 ## Problems Faced and how we solved them
-### 1. How do we implement multiple “saved game” options?
+### 1. How did we implement multiple “saved game” options?
 1. By creating an array list of GameState objects and choosing them based on the number the user chooses which would indicate the index number in the array list.
-### 2. How do we a resume the Game i.e continuing from where you left off from the pause menu?
+### 2. How did we a resume the Game i.e continuing from where you left off from the pause menu?
 1. Create a temporary Save; and Deserialize the Gamestate objects to retain the positions of ball and obstacles and the player’s score.
 ### 3. How to spawn obstacles and have smooth animations for moving them?
 1. Spawn 3 obstacles; 1 on screen and 2 other out of the screen as the obstacles are passed remove them from the screen, add more obstacles in the background and bring them down as a whole.
 2. Match the frame rate and use 2D animation transitions to move the obstacles so the there isn't any stutter/jitter in the animations.
-### 4. How do we detect collision?
+### 4. How did we detect collision?
 1. Use Shapes.intersect and getFill() to check intersection and color when the ball collides with the obstacle.

 ## Design patterns used: